Locality in Network Optimization: Localized algorithms and bias-variance

 Let us consider the network flow problem defined in the previous section, for a certain external flow $b\in \mathbb{R}^V$ such that $\mathbb{1}^Tb =0$.
-Let $Z\subseteq V$, and choose $p\in\mathbb{R}^V$ such that $\mathbb{1}^Tp =0$ and such that $p$ is supported on $Z$, namely, $p_v\neq 0$ if and only if $v\in Z$.
+Let $Z\subseteq V$ and choose $p\in\mathbb{R}^V$ supported on $Z$ (i.e., $p_v\neq 0$ if and only if $v\in Z$) with $\mathbb{1}^Tp =0$.
 Assume that we perturb the external flow $b$ by adding $p$.
 We want to address the following question: given knowledge of the solution $x^\star(b)$ for the unperturbed problem, what is a computationally efficient algorithm to compute the solution $x^\star(b+p)$ of the perturbed problem?
-The main idea that we aim to exploit is that the decay of correlation property established in Theorem \ref{thm:Decay of correlation} implies that a localized perturbation of the external flow affects more the components of $x^\star(b)$ that are close to the perturbed sites.
-Hence, only a subset of the components of the solution around $Z$ needs to be updated to meet a prescribed level of error precision, yielding savings on the computational cost.
+The main idea that we want to exploit is that when locality holds and we can prove a decay of correlation property such as the one established in Theorem \ref{thm:Decay of correlation} for expander graphs, then a localized perturbation of the external flow will affect more the components of $x^\star(b)$ that are close to the perturbed sites on $Z$.
+Hence, we expect that only a subset of the components of the solution around $Z$ needs to be updated to meet a prescribed level of error tolerance, yielding savings on the computational complexity.